Mary Douglas: Purity and Danger (1966)

 Douglas' book Purity and Danger (first published 1966) is an analysis of the concepts of ritual purity and pollution in different societies and times to construct a general concept on how ritual purity is established, and is considered a key text in social anthropology.
-The text is renowned for its passionate defense of both ritual and purity during a time when conceptions of defilement were treated with disdain.
+The text is renowned for its passionate defense of both ritual and purity during a time when the very concept of defilement was treated with disdain.
 Purity and Danger is most notable for demonstrating the comparative nature of her reflexions.
-At the difference to Claude Lévi-Strauss, who utilizes a structuralist approach, Douglas seeks to demonstrate how peoples’ classifications play a role in determining what is considered abnormal and their treatment of it.
+In contrast to Claude Lévi-Strauss, who takes a structuralist approach, Douglas seeks to demonstrate how peoples' classifications play a role in determining what is considered abnormal and their treatment of it.
 Douglas insists on the importance of understanding the concept of pollution and ritual purity by comparing our own understandings and rituals to "primitive" rituals.